 Rejeski and colleagues recently reported their findings in the Journals of Gerontology: Series A.

 Beetroot - often referred to as "beet" - is a root vegetable best known for dominating plates of food with its bright purple juice.
-In recent years, beetroot has gained popularity for its potential health benefits, which include reduced blood pressure and
+In recent years, beetroot has gained popularity for its potential health benefits, which include reduced blood pressure and increased exercise performance.

 Such benefits have been attributed to the high nitrate content in beetroot.
 When consumed, nitrates are converted into nitric oxide, which studies have shown can lower blood pressure and increase blood flow to the brain.

 Studies have demonstrated that exercise alone can benefit the brain.
 For their study, Rejeski and team set out to investigate whether beetroot juice might boost the brain benefits of physical activity.